cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-Default behavior is to set the x flag on directories automatically if
-the r flag is specified when specifying multiple files in a single
-promise.
 This is ignored on Windows, as the permission model uses ACLs.

 ### rename